Majorana 1

-Majorana 1 is a hardware device developed by Microsoft, with potential applications to quantum computing.
+Majorana 1 is a quantum computing processor developed by Microsoft.
+It uses topological superconductors in an attempt to enable topological quantum computing, which is designed to offer enhanced error robustness compared with conventional quantum computing hardware.
 It is the first device produced by Microsoft intended for use in quantum computing.
 It is an indium arsenide-aluminium hybrid device that admits superconductivity at low temperatures.
 Microsoft claims that it shows some signals of hosting boundary Majorana zero modes.
 The device can fit eight qubits.
 Majorana zero modes, if confirmed, could have potential application to making topological qubits, and eventually large-scale topological quantum computers.

 In its February 2025 announcement, Microsoft claimed that the Majorana 1 represents progress in its long-running project to create a quantum computer based on topological qubits.

-The announcement has generated both excitement and skepticism within the scientific community, in the absence of definitive public evidence that the Majorana 1 device exhibits Majorana zero modes.
+A follow-up device Majorana 2 was released in 2026.
+Both Majorana 1 and Majorana 2 have generated both excitement and skepticism within the scientific community, in the absence of definitive public evidence that the devices exhibits Majorana zero modes.

 Background

 Quantum computing research has historically faced challenges in achieving qubit stability and scalability.
 Traditional qubits, such as those based on superconducting circuits or trapped ions, are highly susceptible to noise and decoherence, which can introduce errors in computations.
 To overcome these limitations, researchers have been exploring various approaches to building more robust and fault-tolerant quantum computers.
 Topological qubits, first theorized in 1997 by Alexei Kitaev and Michael Freedman, offer a promising solution by encoding quantum information in a way that is inherently protected from environmental disturbances.
 This protection stems from the topological properties of the system, which are resistant to local perturbations.
 Microsoft's approach, based on Majorana fermions in semiconductor-superconductor heterostructures, is one of several efforts to realize topological quantum computing.